UP-RS-ESP/up-rs-esp.github.io/_posts/2025-12-17-FlorianJosephowitz_CameraCalibration.md

 ### Dense Cloud Generation
 The last step as preparation for the doming analysis is the dense point cloud generation.
 This is quickly done with medium quality settings and a mild filtering.
 Mild filtering is suitable because there is not any noise in the images, they are produced with low (\~base) ISO setting under perfect daylight conditions.

-All processing steps are summarized in the following table.
+All Metashape processing steps are summarized in the following table.

 |   |   | **internal \| free** | **precalibrated \| free** | **prelibrated \| fixed** |
 |---------------|---------------|---------------|---------------|---------------|